TORA-J/BYI/README.md

 # ☆ ➜  **BYI!**

-### 𓏵☆ I am *THE* #1 J fan she's my wife
+### 𖥂☆ I am *THE* #1 J fan she's my wife

-#### 𖥂☆ PLZ PLS PLZ PLZ READ MY STRAWPAGE 4 MORE INFO IT HAS *EVERYTHING!!*
+#### 𓏵☆ PLZ PLS PLZ PLZ READ MY STRAWPAGE 4 MORE INFO IT HAS *EVERYTHING!!*

+##### 𖥂☆ call me Tora or Tala !
+I prefer only my friends use batzi for me and make nicknames though plz. :3  //  pansexual; demiromantic; asexual;

 𓏵☆ all r free to c+h unless I have a dni in my name that you fit, js don't cover me unless you're a friend then ofc u can cover

-𖥂☆ if you like and/or cosplay the panic!au (eww boo stinky eww) literally dni/IWEC (if ur already a friend it's an exception ig but don't bring it up) it makes me uneasy as hell
+𖥂☆ if you like and/or cosplay the panic!au (eww boo stinky eww) literally dni/IWEC (if ur already a friend it's an exception but don't bring it up) it makes me uneasy as hell

 𓏵☆ If you're a stranger I'm not going to repeatedly boop you back.
 I might book you back for a little bit, but like you have to EVENTUALLY leave me alone